rkapl123/DBAddin/docs/DBFuncs.md

 To easen the distribution of complex DB functions (resp. queries), there is a config file mechanism in DBAddin: DB function configurations can be created in config files (extension XCL) and are displayed with a tree-dropdown menu below "DB Configs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configs.

 The layout of this file is a pairwise, tab separated instruction where to fill (first element) formulas(starting with "=", being in R1C1 representation) resp. values (second element).
-Values are simple values to be inserted into Excel (numbers, strings, dates (should be interpretable !)), formulas are best copied from the output of ActiveCell.FormulaR1C1 !
+Values are simple values to be inserted into Excel (numbers, strings, dates (should be interpretable by Excel !)), formulas are best copied from the output of ActiveCell.FormulaR1C1 !

 #### Creating configs